The Marvel Experience Tour to Hit U.S. in 2014

-The experience itself will sit under a 50,000-square-foot dome that will travel to 20-24 cities; it will stay in each city for several days.
-Locations and a list of U.S. cities taking part will be announced in the weeks to come.
+The experience itself will sit under a 50,000-sq. ft. dome that will travel to 29-24 cities; it will stay in each city for several days.
+Locations and a list of U.S. cities taking part will be announced in weeks to come.

 Hero Ventures founders Rick Licht and Doug Schaer have brought on former Live Nation chairman Michael Cohl and Spider-Man: Turn Off the Dark co-producer/PRG founder Jeremiah "Jere" Harris as lead producers, with Hero Ventures partner Jason Rosen.

-The Marvel Experience has also attracted a slew of industry heavyweights as investors, including New York Giants co-owner Steve Tisch, Shamrock Holdings' Roy P. Disney and WWE.
-Other investors include Guess co-founders Maurice and Paul Marciano, Vista Equity Partners' Brian Sheth, Enlight Media, Ross Hilton Kemper and others.
+The Marvel Experience has also attracted a slew of industry heavyweights to invest, including New York Giants owner Steve Tisch, Shamrock Holdings' Roy P. Disney and WWE.
+Other investors include Guess co-founders Maurice and Paul Marciano, Vista Equity Partners' Brian Sheth, Enlight Media's Ross Hilton and others.

 Hero Ventures' board of directors include Tisch, Stanley Gold, Maurice Marciano, Basil V. DeVito Jr., David B. Miller, Licht, Schaer, Cohl and Harris.

 “Hero Ventures is developing a themed entertainment concept that we expect will be a transformative, traveling destination that will deliver to fans and families an exciting, groundbreaking and unique experience,” says Marvel’s vp business development Sean Haran.